-Welcome to brand new year of new and exciting programs and events at the Museum!
-This January, we have an amazing lineup of temporary exhibitions, giant screen Infinity Theater movies, Gates Planetarium shows and in-person and virtual programming for the community to enjoy.
+This March, we have exciting programs and events at the Museum!
+Explore our amazing lineup of temporary exhibitions, giant screen Infinity Theater movies, Gates Planetarium shows and in-person and virtual programming for the community to enjoy.

 Temporary Exhibitions